STAGES OF ENGLISH LANGUAGE DEVELOPMENT

 • Reading (Input/Processing):

 • Can read and understand simple narrative and expository texts on familiar topics with some support.
-This item is made longer for testing purposes.

 • Can identify main ideas and supporting details in appropriately leveled texts.